 This course provides instruction on space mishap investigations and analyses of human and material factors.
 The focus of instruction will be on investigating and determining root causes of various mishaps.
 The course details investigative techniques and technical aspects of space and explosive mishaps.
 Further, the course also teaches its students how to prepare a narrative statement using AFMAN 91-222.
 Given a mishap scenario, the student will be taught to develop a complete narrative based on investigation and analysis information.
 Working in teams, students will investigate mishap scenarios and prepare a formal outbrief.
 The subject areas studied also include the impact of human behavior and culture on investigations, interviewing techniques, and space collision investigation.
 The course will utilize audiovisual materials, practical exercises, case studies, classroom exercises, laboratory work, and traditional lecture.
 Topics to be studied include a description of the mishap investigation process, fundamentals of mishap investigation, safety investigation board procedures, environmental and material factors, systems investigation techniques, mishap investigation methods, impact of human factors on investigations, and final report writing.

-For Space Professionals and Space Safety Officers (SSOs)--Military or Civilian, preferably already assigned to a space-related billet.
+For Space Guardians and Space Safety Officers (SSOs)--Military or Civilian, preferably already assigned to a space-related billet.
 AF space-related billets include any jobs focused specifically on a space mission: designing, integrating, operating, employing, sustaining, maintaining, or supporting space systems within the DoD and selected government positions.
 Highly recommended for Space professionals Level 1 or higher in the Space Professional Development Program (SPDP).
 Required rank: E-4 to E-7, O-3 to O-5, GS 11-14.
 Recommend Space 200, but not required.
 MAJCOM/FIELD COMMAND/DRU/FOA Safety Training POCs must request waiver, through AFSEC/SET firstname.lastname@example.org for personnel who do not meet eligibility requirements.
-Air Force personnel must obtain class seats through their MAJCOM/DRU/FOA safety office.
+Air Force personnel must obtain class seats through their MAJCOM/FIELD COMMAND/DRU/FOA safety office.

 Prerequisite: All students enrolled in SMIC must complete a prerequisite before arrival.
 For instructions:

 - Log onto the Air Force portal